winlp-workshop/winlp-workshop.github.io/index.md

 ## 🛎️ News

+- **September 8, 2026**: Acceptance notifications are out!
+Please check your email for the notification and next steps.

 - **July 7, 2026**: Pre-mentorship feedback is now out!

 - **May 7, 2026**: We are looking for sponsors for WiNLP 2026!
 If your organization is interested in sponsoring, please reach out to us.
 See [here](events/winlp-2026/sponsors) for more details.